 Applicants who are enrolled or are planning to enroll in a degree-seeking graduate program must fulfill the degree requirements for that program prior to matriculating at EVMS.

 - Biology (with labs) 1 year

 - Physics (with labs) 1 year

 (Biochemistry is highly recommended).

 Applicants must have grades of C or better in all required courses.
 Credits earned through advanced placement programs or CLEP are acceptable.
-Applicants may enhance their chances of acceptance by taking graduate course work in natural science.
-In recent years, students matriculating at EVMS have had a mean GPA of 3.44 and a mean MCAT of 30.
+Applicants may enhance their chances of acceptance by taking graduate course work in the natural sciences.
+In recent years, students matriculating at EVMS have had a mean GPA of 3.44 and a mean MCAT of 30 or 509.

 The Medical College Admissions Test (MCAT) is a computer-based exam which is offered multiple times throughout the year and must be taken by the prospective student before the application can be processed.

 EVMS will only consider MCAT scores from exams taken within two years prior to the application date.
-We will accept MCAT scores from exams taken from January 2011 through September 2013.
-The January 2014 MCAT will be considered for wait-listed applicants only.
-The MCAT evaluates the student’s knowledge of the physical and biological sciences, verbal reasoning skills and writing abilities.
+We will accept MCAT scores from exams taken from January 2014 through October 2016.
+The January 2017 MCAT will be considered for wait-listed applicants only.
+The MCAT tests academic competencies in the natural sciences, reasoning and analysis skills, and concepts from psychology, sociology and biology that provide the foundation for learning in medical school about the behavioral and socio-cultural determinants of health, (Source: AAMC).
 An applicant may wish to take the MCAT more than once to ensure the best possible performance.
 If an applicant intends to take the MCAT for the first time in the fall, review of his or her application will not take place until the score has been received.
 Information and registration may be accessed online at https://www.aamc.org/students/applying/mcat/.